In our last hangout we gave you an expert breakdown and tips on the UCAT So now what?

-Calculating the dose of morphine needed for a patient requires a decent command of numbers.
+Calculating the dose of morphine or anaesthetic needed for a patient requires a decent command of numbers.
 Plus, if you’ve tried to follow the Covid-19 briefings without knowing how to properly interpret graphs, you’ve probably found just how important it is!

 This is statistically the best scoring section on average, but some students waste time here by not practising mental maths and not using estimation– often you can narrow down the answer just by rounding up/down and estimating the range of numbers you’ll be dealing with for the answer.

 They do provide you with a calculator (Alt + C = keyboard shortcut) but it’s a but clunky and slow to use and should be there if you’re desperate.
 Whether you’re sitting the UCAT at home or at a centre you’ll have access to a whiteboard which can be very useful here.